As new debt crisis looms, Africa needs more than world is offering

 "The potential battle is really going to be between countries wanting to grow, and investors saying we need to talk about fiscal consolidation straightaway," said Andrew Macfarlane, EM credit strategist at BofA.

-(Reporting by Karin Strohecker in London and Joe Bavier in Johannesburg; Additional reporting by Tom Arnold in London; Editing by Hugh Lawson)
+(Reporting by Karin Strohecker in London and Joe Bavier in Johannesburg; Additional reporting by Tom Arnold in London and Andrea Shalal in Washington; Editing by Hugh Lawson and Catherine Evans)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))